When Arianna Huffington was asked, “What’s the secret to success?”, her answer was simple: Get more sleep.

-Nathan Schlokker, owner of Brisbane-based Talio Group, says he’s seen a boost in productivity since instituting a sleep policy.
+Nathan Schlokker, the owner of Brisbane-based Talio Group, says he’s seen a boost in productivity since instituting a sleep policy.
 He says the key challenge is overcoming a work culture that rewards being busy above all else.

 “The research demonstrates that without proper rest and sleep you don’t function as well as you possibly could.
 I know at times when I’ve not had enough rest I’m easily irritated, I’m not as productive and I tend to procrastinate.

 Schlokker says he encourages his employees to come to him if they are feeling run-down or tired.
-While the company no longer has designated nap rooms due to a change in workspace, he encourages workers to take a break or leave for the day if they need to catch up on sleep.
+While the company no longer has designated nap rooms due to a change in the workspace, he encourages workers to take a break or leave for the day if they need to catch up on sleep.

 “It’s paying dividends for us,” he says.
 “The guys are a lot happier and they are much more productive.
-They work together a lot better because they are well rested and not agitated or annoyed.
+They work together a lot better because they are well-rested and not agitated or annoyed.
 With that improved attitude, it’s definitely helped the bottom line.”

 Sleeping at work may not yet be widely accepted, but there are small steps employers can take to break the taboo and foster a happier workplace.

-McKinsey & Company suggests imposing email blackout times to allow employees to properly “switch off” afterhours, offering financial incentives to employees who don’t check work emails or answer calls when they’re on holiday, and providing workers with gadgets designed to manage and improve sleep.
+McKinsey & Company suggests imposing email blackout times to allow employees to properly “switch off” after hours, offering financial incentives to employees who don’t check work emails or answer calls when they’re on holiday and providing workers with gadgets designed to manage and improve sleep.

 “Any workplace initiative should be based on the needs and interests of staff,” O’Connor says.
-“Check in.
+“Check-in.
 Before you do anything, ask your staff if they would welcome this.